Writing a Resume

 A resume is a summary of your qualifications, education, and experience.
 It is a marketing tool to present your relevant strengths and skills to a potential employer.
 It must be concise, clearly written, and well organized.
-We recommend that you tailor your resume to the specific jobs for which you are applying.
-This means you must select and include the experience that you feel is most relevant.
+We recommend that you tailor your resume to the specific jobs for which you are applying, which means you must select and include only the experience that is most relevant to the position.

-When sending a paper version of your resume, always send it with a cover letter tailored to the specific job for which you are applying unless that job posting states that the employer does not wish to receive cover letters.
+When sending an employer your resume for a particular position, you should send it with a cover letter that is also tailored to the specific job for which you are applying.

 A CV is a document used when applying for teaching, research, or administrative jobs in higher education.
 Like a resume, a CV describes your experience, but there are key differences.
 Click here to get information on writing a curriculum vitae.